ahnazary/CSV-Modificator/README.md

 ## Brief explanation about project requirements and functions<br/> <br/>
 ------------------------------------------------------
-### Installing and running zookeeper, Kafka and Kafka-manager:
+### Required services:

-Run the following command to install requirements in the project directory:
+Run the following command to launch requirements in the project directory:
 ```
 docker-compose -f docker-compose.yml up
 ```
-Kafka, Zookeeper and kafka manager should be started after successfully running the command. <br/> <br/>
+Kafka, Zookeeper, kafka manager, postgres and pgAdmin should be started after successfully running mentioned command. <br/> <br/>
-### building new cluster:<br/>
+### building new cluster in kafka manager:<br/>
 Open Kafka-manager on browser on: **localhost:9000**. <br/> Build a new cluster.
 Set the Cluster Zookeeper Hosts to: **zookeeper:2181**. <br/> Make sure to enable following options as well: